frankencode/CoreComponents/README.md

 ---------------------------------

 **fluxkit** provides a small set of libraries and tools for Unix system programming.
-The entire toolkit is fully self-contained without any external depedencies other than gcc and a standard C++ runtime.
+The entire toolkit is fully self-contained without any external depedencies other than a gcc compatible compiler and a standard C++ runtime.

 Features
 --------